kaedroho/wagtail/docs/reference/pages/model_reference.rst

         The form class used as a base for editing Pages of this type in the Wagtail page editor.
         This attribute can be set on a model to customise the Page editor form.
-        Forms must be a subclass of :class:`~wagtail.admin.forms.WagtailAdminPageForm`.
+        Forms must be a subclass of :class:`~wagtail.core.admin.forms.WagtailAdminPageForm`.
         See :ref:`custom_edit_handler_forms` for more information.

     .. automethod:: with_content_json